Judith: Myasthenia Gravis

 From RxLeaf: Cannabis and Myasthenia Gravis

 These results are a cause for celebration, but they’re not surprising.
 Myasthenia Gravis comes from a negative feedback loop between the brain and the muscles.
-And cannabis therapy has been shown to be extremely effective in managing that relationship.
+And research suggests cannabis therapy can be extremely effective in managing that relationship.

 Cannabinoids help regulate neural communication pathways and can strengthen the body’s control over neuromuscular junctions, a fancy term for what we commonly refer to as the mind-body connection.
 Essentially, Myasthenia Gravis weakens the body’s ability to control muscles.
-Cannabis not only treats the pain that accompanies the muscle spasms that bubble up because of this disease, it also helps the body gain control over them.
+Cannabis treats the pain that accompanies the muscle spasms that bubble up because of this disease.
+But it also helps the body gain control over them.

-Myasthenia Gravis patients all over have been sharing their stories of triumph over the disease after using cannabis.
+Myasthenia Gravis patients all over are sharing their stories of triumph over the disease by consuming cannabis.
 And most follow a familiar pattern.
-First the disease hits. they get weaker and worse, and then they move to a state with better medical cannabis laws.
-Suddenly, their lives are whole again.
+First the disease hits, they get weaker and worse, then they move to a state with better medical cannabis laws.
+Suddenly, their lives improve again.
 The tide of the disease’s progression begins to turn.